kjmclean/intro_to_markdown_and_pandoc/README.md

 Guidelines for installing _pandoc_ on various operating systems can be found [here](https://pandoc.org/installing.html).

 To get the most out of the rest of this demo, I recommend using a plain text editor with good syntax highlighting support, such as [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).
-Activating the _Markdown_ syntax highliting in either of these programs will be helpful (see [here](https://atom.io/packages/language-markdown) for Atom, or [here](https://blog.mariusschulz.com/2014/12/16/how-to-set-up-sublime-text-for-a-vastly-better-markdown-writing-experience) for Sublime Text).
+Activating the _Markdown_ syntax highlighting in either of these programs will be helpful (see [here](https://atom.io/packages/language-markdown) for Atom, or [here](https://blog.mariusschulz.com/2014/12/16/how-to-set-up-sublime-text-for-a-vastly-better-markdown-writing-experience) for Sublime Text).

 For the more advanced ![LaTeX](https://latex.codecogs.com/gif.latex?\LaTeX) examples below, you'll need to install one of the many available ![LaTeX](https://latex.codecogs.com/gif.latex?\LaTeX) distributions.
 I recommend [MikTeX](https://miktex.org/download).